-The combinaison consiste of:
+The combinaison consiste of :

-- Aggregate the corporate accounts of all entities - Eliminate reciprocal transactions, - ➤ Homogenize the accounting restatements of the different entities according to the GAAP applied in the accounts of Federation HI. - The accounts of national associations whose functional currencies are different from the euro are converted into euros as follows - Assets and liabilities are translated at the closing rate on 31 December 2022 - o Income and expenses in each profit and loss account are translated at the average Infoeuro exchange rate for the year.
+- > Aggregate the corporate accounts of all entities - Eliminate reciprocal transactions, - Homogenize the accounting restatements of the different entities according to the GAAP applied in the accounts of the Handicap International Federation. - The accounts of national associations whose functional currencies are different from the euro are converted into euros as follows - Assets and liabilities are translated at the closing rate on 31 December 2023 - Income and expenses in each profit and loss account are translated at the average Infoeuro exchange rate for the year.